ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Is monitored

+!!! info ""
-> Indicates whether the Radarr item is monitored.
+    Indicates whether the Radarr item is monitored.

 - Key: Radarr.monitored
 - Availability: movies